 The Third Depuy Pinnacle Bellwether Trial

 Each of the plaintiffs in this case lived in California and received the Depuy Pinnacle artificial hip in surgeries in California.
 Because of this California citizenship, the laws of the state of California governed the case, even though the case was being tried in federal court in Texas.
-Essentially, Texas was chosen as the Pinnacle MDL venue, but in each case that reaches trial, the substantive law of the state where the plaintiff resides controls.
+In each case that reaches trial, the substantive law of the state where the plaintiff resides controls.
 This was important (I thought!) because California, unlike many states (including Texas and North Carolina), does not have a cap on punitive damages awarded by juries.

 The Jury’s Punitive Damages Award

-The jury awarded $1,008,000,000.00 in punitive damages total for the plaintiffs, and $1,000,000.00 in punitive damages for four spouses of the plaintiffs.
+The jury awarded $1,008,000,000.00 in punitive damages total for the plaintiffs, and $1,000,000.00 for the four spouses of the plaintiffs.
 The odd thing about Judge Kinkeade’s court order is that California has no statutory cap on punitive damages.
-In the second bellwether trial, Judge Kinkeade invoked Texas law to reduce the total jury award by $350 million, which you can read about here.
+In the second bellwether trial, Judge Kinkeade, utilizing Texas law, reduced the total jury award by $350 million, which you can read about here.
 But the judge should not have been able to disturb this latest award.
 I believed that the one billion dollar punitive damages award in this case should stand.
 Either I got it wrong, or Judge Kinkeade did.
 Of course we will see on appeal.

-The Pinnacle Hip was first sold in 2000.
+The Depuy Pinnacle Hip was first sold in 2000.
+Soon thereafter, complaints arose that the metal components of the Pinnacle hip would grind together and release metal particles into the body, often leading to extremely high blood metal levels.
 Depuy stopped manufacturing and selling the device in 2013.
 But it can take years for serious trouble to occur with a failed Pinnacle hip, which means many people are likely still out there with failing devices that don’t yet know the device is failing.

-Quick example: you receive the Pinnacle hip in surgery in late 2012, prior to the device being taken out of the marketplace.
-Your hip feels OK in the first few years, but in 2016 you begin to feel a new discomfort.
+Quick example: let’s say you have the Pinnacle hip implanted in 2012, before it stopped being marketed and sold.
+You feel little pain in the first few years, but in 2016 you begin to feel a new discomfort.
 The pain gets worse over time.
 Then after a routine blood test, your doctor tells you that your metals levels are 17 parts per billion, which is high and not healthy.
-Turns out you are developing metallosis from the metal particles leaching into your body.
 Your doctor recommends revision surgery in 2017.
 In that case, you should qualify for participation in the Depuy Pinnacle MDL.

-Like the Depuy ASR hip, the Depuy Pinnacle hip bypassed the normal premarket testing for a new medical product through a process known as “510(k).”
-This process allows a manufacturer to notify the Food and Drug Administration under section 510(k) of the Medical Device Amendments Act of 1976 of its intent to market a device (like an artificial hip) and to explain the device’s “substantial equivalence” to a pre-MDA device.
+The Depuy Pinnacle hip bypassed the normal premarket testing for a new medical device through the 510(k) process.
+This process allows a manufacturer to notify the Food and Drug Administration under section 510(k) of the Medical Device Amendments Act of 1976 of its intent to market a device (like an artificial hip) and to explain the medical device’s “equivalence” to a device already approved and marketed.
 The FDA may then approve the new device for sale in the United States, which it did for the Depuy ASR and Pinnacle, and which I believe is a significant reason for all the injuries and suffering related to failed medical devices.

 Punitive damages awards play a vital role in consumer protection.
 If companies like Johnson & Johnson do not fear large punitive damages awards, or even the freedom and power of juries, they will be less likely to take adequate precautions to protect the public.
 In my view, the jury’s punitive damages award should stand.